DerrickLamers/grblwiki/Wiring-Limit-Switches.md

 The schematic of the end sensor board which uses optocouplers

-The LIMIT SWITCH side and the ARDUINO side should use 2 different supply to take real advantage of the opto isolation.
+The LIMIT SWITCH side and the ARDUINO side should use 2 different isolated power supply to take real advantage of the opto isolation.

 BEST
 ![opto_limit](https://user-images.githubusercontent.com/1461231/36128580-1c40fc8a-1031-11e8-9269-4489a7f49fbe.jpg)